LudoBermejo/dev.ludobermejo.es/_posts/2016-04-16-Destructuring.markdown

 cover:  "assets/destructuring.jpg"
 ---

-ES6 supports supports `destructuring`.
+ES6 supports `destructuring`.
 With this feature we can extract values from data stored in arrays (including strings) and objects.

 How can we do that?
 Simple enough: